AusBoone/Melody-Generator/README.md

 - Cross-platform setup scripts now ship with executable permissions for one-step installation.
 - Dynamic velocity in the MIDI output for a more natural sound.
+- Optional performance humanization adds slight timing and velocity variations.
+This can be disabled for fully quantized output.
 - Expanded rhythmic patterns including eighth- and sixteenth-note figures.
 - GUI button to reload saved preferences at any time.
 - GUI can preview the generated melody before saving.